 Permanent semester grades will be awarded for all academic, technical, and vocational courses.
-A student must maintain a 2.0 cumulative GPA to be in good standing.
-If the cumulative average falls below a 2.0, the student must reestablish a 2.0 cumulative average.
-At the end of the semester of probation, if a student does not reestablish a 2.0 cumulative average, he or she will not be recertified and will be referred to the Veterans Administration for counseling and approval of further certification.
+A student must maintain a 2.0 average for a semester.
+If the averge falls below this, the student will be placed on probation for one semester.
+To be taken off probation, a student must earn a 2.0 cumulative average.
+At the end of the probationary period (one semester), if a student is not making satisfactory progress, he or she will not be referred to the Veterans Administration for certification.
+At the end of the probationary period, if the student is not making satisfactory progress, the Veterans Administration benefits will be terminated.
+A student's enrollment will not be re-certified to the Veterans Administration until the student has been counseled and approved by a Veterans Administration Counseling Psychologist.